dph22/dph22.github.io/README.md

 ## Key Publications and Conference Presentations

+Henriques, D.P. and Ostwald, M. (2026) “Generative AI and architectural design”, in the Sriraman, B. (ed) Handbook of the Mathematics of the Arts and Sciences (new edition).
+Cham: Springer.
+[More info](https://link.springer.com/rwe/10.1007/978-3-032-02376-6_20-1)).

 Riha, D. and Henriques, D.P.
 (2025) "Environmental storytelling and planetary thinking in Prague’s video game scene: From storytellers and virtual environments to data sets and chatbots" to be presented at the Video Game Cultures conference 2025, hosted by Charles University in Prague, Czech Republic, 10-12 September 2025.